kuznetckiy/Geoscan_Lite_eng/index.rst

 After each flight, visually inspect UAV for a damage.

-If propeller blades or keel is damaged, you can replace it yourself using spare parts and tools from the kit.
+If propeller blades or fin is damaged, you can replace it yourself using spare parts and tools from the kit.

 If structural damage to the airframe or systems is detected, contact ` Geoscan support <https://www.geoscan.aero/en/support>`_.